 I used one 15-ounce can of pumpkin puree and mixed it with a couple tablespoons of fresh orange juice, cinnamon, nutmeg, ginger, allspice, cloves, salt, and sugar.

-All the spices are what gives the jam the familiar flavor of pumpkin pie.
+All the spices are what give the jam the familiar flavor of pumpkin pie.
 You could certainly leave them out or adjust them to your taste but I highly recommend you try the jam as is before you make changes to the recipe.

 The printable recipe card with full ingredient amounts and instructions can be found at the bottom of this post.